fguiet/AutomationServer/README.md

   Currently, it monitors temperatures in my house by controlling independently my electric heaters (wanted temperatures can be set day by day, hour by hour and even minutes by minutes) .
   Electrical pieces of information from my electric provider are also collected.
   Moreover, it launches automatically my water boiler at night when electrical cost is less expensive.
-  ALl collected data (temperatue, humidity, electric consumption) are saved in a database (PostgreSQL and InfluxDB).
+  All collected data (temperatue, humidity, electric consumption) are saved in a database (PostgreSQL and InfluxDB).

   This project is based on :